carbaior/1151cycle/README.md

 ![The 1151 years cycle.](1151_cycle.png)

 Some 'newchronologers' find this preposterous, and think that *'is a completely ridiculous idea that such a cycle exists'*.
+*'So ridiculous'*, they don't even bother to go into it.

 *Others* have really checked its existence and decided to just remain silent about this, the reason being quite obvious.